My mind rejected the truth it knew when the first tower

 Was it worse to be above, as the floor slipped away, or

-Did they understand the meaning of that monstrous roar?
+Did people understand the meaning of that monstrous roar?

 Did time stop?